ohmpi/ohmpi/doc/source/source_rst/software/operations/config.rst

 #.
 HARDWARE_CONFIG: the hardware system in which the five different modules 'ctl' (controller), 'tx' (transmitter), 'rx' (receiver), 'mux' (multiplexers), 'pwr' (power).

 .. code-block:: python
-  :caption: Dictionary containing the configuration of the hardware system.
+  :caption: HARDWARE_CONFIG: Dictionary containing configuration of the hardware system and how it is assembled.

-  r_shunt = 2.
+  r_shunt = 2. # Value of the shunt resistor in Ohm.
   HARDWARE_CONFIG = {
       'ctl': {'model': 'raspberry_pi'}, # contains informations related to controller unit, 'raspberry_pi' only implemented so far
       'pwr': {'model': 'pwr_batt', 'voltage': 12., 'interface_name': 'none'},